axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/syslog-ng-strace-truss-tusc/_index.md

   - When using `strace`, also record the output of `lsof` to see which files are accessed.

-The following are examples for tracing system calls of syslog-ng on some platforms.
-The output is saved into the `/tmp/syslog-ng-trace.txt` file, sufficed with the PID of the related syslog-ng process.The path of the syslog-ng binary may be different for your installation, as distribution-specific packages may use different paths.
+The following are examples for tracing system calls of `syslog-ng` on some platforms.
+The output is saved into the `/tmp/syslog-ng-trace.txt` file, sufficed with the PID of the related `syslog-ng` process.
+The path of the `syslog-ng` binary may be different for your installation, as distribution-specific packages may use different paths.

   - *Linux*: ` strace -o /tmp/trace.txt -s256 -ff -ttT /opt/syslog-ng/sbin/syslog-ng -f /opt/syslog-ng/etc/syslog-ng.conf -Fdv`